About The Main Idea

 Journal articles capture the gist of new education ideas, while education books fully outline what they involve and how to implement them.
 THE MAIN IDEA chooses a limited number of compelling education books and introduces those to school leaders.

-What’s the best way to use the summaries?
+What are the top 8 ways to use the summaries?

 Who reads the summaries?